todaypurpose/blog/content/about.md

     weight: 1

 ---
 I'm an engineer.
 I work with startups, and enjoy working on my own projects.
-I currently make 6 figures a year, with a 7 figures Net Worth.
+I currently make 6 figures a year.

 Lived in Europe, worked for some US companies and startups.
 I currently live somwehere in Asia.